Claiborne County, Mississippi: History

 In the late nineteenth century, these Redeemers redefined districts to "reduce Republican voting strength," creating a "'shoestring' Congressional district running the length of the Mississippi River," where most of the black population was concentrated.
 Five other districts all had white majorities.
 While party alignments changed in the 20th century, such gerrymandering has persisted to support white political strength.
 Claiborne County is within the black-majority 2nd congressional district, as may be seen on the map to the right.
 The state has three other congressional districts, all white majority.

 Democrats passed a new constitution in 1890 that included requirements for poll taxes; these and later literacy tests (administered subjectively by whites) were used in practice to disfranchise most blacks and many poor whites, preventing them from registering to vote.
 This second-class status was enforced by whites until after the civil rights movement gained passage of the federal Civil Rights Act of 1964 and Voting Rights Act of 1965.

 The county's economy continued to be based on agriculture.
 After the Civil War and emancipation, the system of sharecropping developed.
 More than 80 percent of African-American workers were involved in sharecropping from the late 19th century into the 1930s, shaping all aspects of daily life for them.
+A newspaper account of 1907 reported that a "big colony of whites and blacks are preparing to move the latter part of the year to Indian Territory to begin the battle of life over again.
+The depopulation of Claiborne county is a serious thing.
+This discontent should be remedied for we have no one to take the place of those people on the farms.
+The census of 1910 will show a loss of 4000 people from Claiborne county."